jasonleinart/nexus-letter-analyzer/milestone-03/tasks.md

 This milestone focuses on professional polish, advanced analytics, and production readiness.
 Given the limited time allocation (0.5-1 hour), tasks prioritize high-impact visual improvements and demonstration-ready features that showcase the system's professional capabilities.

-**Time Allocation**: 0.5-1 hour of total project budget **Focus**: Maximum visual and professional impact for interview demonstration
+**Time Allocation**: 0.5-1 hour of total project budget **Focus**: Maximum visual and professional impact for demonstration

 ## Task Breakdown